staceybrandsma/staceybrandsma.github.io/docs/experience.md

 ## Senior Data Scientist ~ Amgen
 _July 2021 to present_\
-As a technical leader on the team, I work on several projects across the company, including competitive intelligence and digital health.
+As a technical leader on the team, I work on several projects across the company, particularly in competitive intelligence and digital health.
 I am also a leader in several key initiatives to build community at Amgen, facilitating the CFO mentoring program and vice-chairing the Data Science Symposium organizing committee.  \
 Key Projects: